 Join the Forum Network for free using your email or social media accounts to share your own stories, ideas and expertise in the comments.

-Already travel bans are being put in place to separate the haves from the have-nots, with much of Southern Africa and South America sealed off from the United Kingdom, Europe and North America as fears grow of the "South African" and “Brazilian” variants.
-Yet this is a catch-22 situation, as without vaccines the virus will continue to spread, replicate and mutate all over the world; soon perhaps we will have a Lagos variant, a Kinshasa variant and a Nairobi variant making their way back around the world if the vaccines and therapies don’t work against them.
-It is the way of viruses, and enlightened self-interest alone dictates that we all work together to ensure that new variants are not re-introduced into countries that have already achieved herd immunity to the initial virus strains.
+In February, there were already travel bans being put in place to separate the haves from the have-nots, with much of Sub-Saharan Africa and South America sealed off from the United Kingdom, Europe and North America as fears of the "South African" and “Brazilian” variants grew.
+This was a catch-22 situation, as without vaccines the virus continues to spread, replicate and mutate all over the world; now, the highly contagious and deadly Delta variant is making its way around the world, creating new waves as it travels across borders in unvaccinated “hosts”.
+It is the way of viruses, and enlightened self-interest alone dictates that we all work together to ensure that new variants are not re-introduced.
+Herd immunity is no longer considered plausible after the world lost control of this virus due to the lack of global leadership and consensus on a science-based response.

 Find out more about the OECD’s work on The race to vaccinate